subygan/subygan.github.io/blog/content/meta/03_right_around_the_corner.md

 ![innovation graph](/assets/images/innovation.png)

 The dark lined graph is where we are right now, and the dotted line was where we were. just like in the supply demand graph.
-Jobs start with a very few people doing something in a high demand market, which then invites a lot of people, driving the prices down. know, that this graph is a generalization, in reality this graph would be constantly active, adjusting based on the market demand.
+Jobs start with a very few people doing something in a high demand market, which then invites a lot of people, driving the prices down. know that this graph is a generalization, in reality this graph would be constantly active and adjusting based on the market demand.

 Notice the right end of the graph, where there are very few practitioners?
 This is the place where you would want to be.
 The __On-demand minority__.
 But, the problem is that being the edge of anything comes with a risk, You are potentially betting yourself onto something That might be a great thing or a dud.
 For a lot of people this is the part that is scary because uncertainty has always been pushed away and nobody wants to deal with the uncertainty of having to figure out what the future looks like.
 So, most people tend to get coagulated in the middle where, something is the "common wisdom" and end up doing what everyone else is doing, thereby making it difficult for everyone.